Plumsail/forms-docs/source/designer/provision.rst

             **New**, **Edit** and **Display** are all properties that specify each form's settings.

-            If not specified - specific form is automatically sent to null, and not shown in a panel.
+            If not specified - specific form is automatically set to null, and not shown in a panel.

             |